seanox/virtual-environment/settings/README.md

 # Settings
 Settings is a command-line program that replaces placeholders in files with stored values.
-The program expects as argument the path to an ini file which contains two sections (settings and files).
+The program expects as argument the path to an ini file which contains two sections. settings and files.

 The section `settings` provides the keys and values for the placeholder replacement.
 The values can also already contain placeholders from preceding